Guardsquare/proguard-core/docs/md/reading.md

     source.pumpDataEntries(classReader);

-Do note that in order to use dex/apk file reading functionalities, you must import `proguard-core-android` in the `build.gradle` file:
+Do note that in order to use dex/apk file reading functionalities within your project, you must import `proguard-core-android` in the `build.gradle`
+file:

 > build.gradle
 > ```